twfarland/don/README.md

 where:

 - elementType is a string, e.g: "div"
-- contents is either one or more of:
+- contents is an arbitrary number of:
- - a string, e.g: "my title", or
+ - string, or
- - an htmlArray
+ - htmlArray
 - attributes is a js object, e.g: {id:"mydiv"}

 examples: